BSafes-Papers/BSafes-Papers.github.io/docs/software-security/web-app-security-report-from-dagstuhl-seminar-12401.md

 **Information-flow control.** Information-flow control specifies how sensitive data, possibly originating from multiple content providers in multiple trust domains, can be used in data aggregations, and client-side and server-side processing as is typically done in mashups.
 Challenges here include reconciling information-flow policies from several involved parties, with possibly conflicting goals.
 Moreover, tracking end-to-end information flow in web applications remains an open question.
 Our objective was to establish an enhanced understanding of how to make information-flow control policies and mechanisms practical in a web setting.

-**Secure composition.** Secure composition policies specify how active third-party components, for instance written in JavaScript, can be securely integrated into applications via clientside and server-side mashups.
+**Secure composition.** Secure composition policies specify how active third-party components, for instance written in JavaScript, can be securely integrated into applications via client-side and server-side mashups.
 By nature, web mashups heavily depend on interaction and communication across different origins, but contradictory, mashup security relies on separation techniques for protecting both code and data.
 As a result, traditional HTML techniques (mainly based on the same-origin policies) fail to address both the interaction and separation needs.
 We wanted to explore principled approaches to achieve the delicate balance between interaction and separation in security composition.

 **Cross-domain interaction.** One of the original and still unresolved problems of the web is the inherent incompatibility between the cross-domain nature of the hyperlink and the same-origin security policy of its active content.
 In the recent past the situation has become even more complex with the introduction of client-side primitives for cross-domain interaction, such as CORS.
 Our objective was to assess the impact of current developments and identify promising directions for solutions.